UpsidedownFalcon/IMU-Turntable/README.md

 ﻿# High-Tech Fidget Spinner: 3-Axis IMU Turntable

 Welcome!

-This is an open-source project for the construction of a 3-DoF IMU turntable, named to be a "High-Tech Fidget Spinner".
+This is an open-source project for the construction of a 3-DoF IMU turntable, called the "High-Tech Fidget Spinner".
 It is a low-cost alternative to commercial solutions which can cost in the 5 to 6-figure USD range, to be used for the validation and characterisation of IMU sensors.

 <img width="1280" height="286" alt="015_Tease2" src="https://github.com/user-attachments/assets/5cda8e1c-1687-4206-a1e5-d6540f1129d3" />